 Depending on how you transfer money, there are some basic pieces of information you should have on hand.
 For starters, you need to know how much you want to transfer, and you need to make sure that your account has enough money to cover the transfer.
 If you try to use money that you don’t have, the transaction may not go through.
 Even if it does, you may have to pay a fee, such as an overdraft fee.

-To avoid fees, your best bet is to withdraw money in-person.
+To avoid fees, your best bet is to withdraw money in person at your local bank or credit union branch.
 If you use an ATM, your banks and/or the bank that owns the ATM may charge you a transaction fee.
-Most ATMs, and your personal account for that matter, also have daily withdrawal limits of $600 or less.
+Most ATMs, and your personal account for that matter, also

 A check is another simple way to transfer money.
 The best checking accounts also provide you with free checks.
 To move money via check, you simply need to write a check and then deposit it at the other bank.
 The rise of mobile check deposit also means that you probably don’t have to visit a bank to deposit a check.